-About 2 years ago (?)
-I ordered a couple cheap phone cases on Amazon.
+A couple years ago I ordered a couple cheap phone cases on Amazon.
 One of them was the one I decided to go with but it had a flaw.
 It had a power button cover, but was a cheap Chinese case and frankly; the button couldn't work when the case was on.

 If you don't use the power button often it might not matter but I use mine to screenshot photos because our family primarily uses snapchat, not text and it's the fastest way to save the photos my kids/husband send.
-(Screenshot: press power and home at the same time and you're done.)
+(Screenshot: press power and home at the same time.)

 With this new case, and it's bad design/manufacture, the power button couldn't be pressed.